-These are not great value compared to getting a free room (they are basically saying that 10,000 points gets you four bottles of beer or a free room in a 10,000 point hotel!) but it will help me get rid of any spare points when I do my reward stay.
+These are not great value compared to getting a free room (they are basically saying that 10,000 points gets you four bottles of beer or a free room in a 10,000 point hotel!) but it will help you get rid of any spare points when I do my reward stay.

 Points have a three year expiry.

 Are there airline partnerships too?